anglwngs/anglwngs/README.md

 anyone dressing up from helluva boss or hazbin hotel, please for your own sake. dni, i do not agree with vizziepop's opinions and i dislike her works.

-any pony with this account : (<a href="https://github.com/prettypearls"> @prettypearls </a>) linked is little me! as you can see with the lollipop
+any pony with this account : (<a href="https://github.com/prettypearls"> @prettypearls </a>) linked is little me! when agereg -> 🍭 will be in my name also

 PLEASE FOR THE LOVE OF ALL THING'S GOOD, Lmk if i'm inting w a problematic figure!!